 As many already know, accessories are great way to individualize your outfit and create a unique look.
-This is especially true in spring and summer when lighter and brighter colors are worn with hats, sunglasses etc. Recently, I came across an interesting Apparel Arts illustration of accessories worn in the US in 1932 by Fell Sharp.
+This is especially true in spring and summer, when lighter and brighter colors are worn with hats, sunglasses etc. Recently, I came across an interesting Apparel Arts illustration of accessories by Fell Sharp worn in the US in 1932.
 While some of them probably look a bit dated and old fashioned, others are perfectly wearable today.

-No. 1— The gray shirt features a collar pin as well as a green and red striped necktie.
-Although there are numerous shades of white and eggshell available, gray shirt fabrics have pretty much vanished.
-When worn with strong colors like in this picture and in combination with e.g. a brown coat, it can look very good though.
+No. 1— The gray shirt features a collar pin, as well as a green and red striped necktie.
+Although there are numerous shades of white and eggshell available, gray shirt fabrics have pretty much vanished, though when worn with strong colors like in this picture, and in combination with something like a brown coat, it can look very good.
 The collar pin is absolutely wearable today and perfect for casual wear.

 No. 2—The starched collar with rounded corners requires a shirt for detachable collars, which is a bit impractical for everyday wear and provides an old world look.

 No. 3— Considering that there are only very few people around who still wear hats, a green Snapbrim is pretty flashy, regardless of whether you wear a feather in your hatband or not.
 Especially in summer, another elegant hat option is the Panama Hat.